 There is so much I want to cover in this section, but I’ll do my best to keep it short and sweet.
 To dive deeper into this topic check out this golf psychology article.

 The aim is to get comfortable with feeling uncomfortable.
 Pressure practice should lead to difficult decisions, negative thoughts and failure.
-This is a good thing, as it allows you to develop and hone skills for coping with such situations that arise during competition.
+This is a good thing, as it allows you to develop and hone skills for coping with such situations that arise when competing.

 The same skills games, a different focus